+One of the effective financial instruments is treasury notes which capable the government and central bank to apply monetary and fiscal policies.
 This paper introduced a substitute for treasury bills which in addition to being interest-free, can be used in monetary and fiscal policies efficiently.
-IFTBs can be issued and by government for fiscal policies purposes and central bank can buy these bonds to perform her monetary policies.
+IFTBs can be issued by government for fiscal policies purposes and central bank can buy these bonds to perform her monetary policies.
 Commercial banks can buy or sell these bonds to adjust their financial flows as well.

-The secondary market of these notes is over web and in the NSSSS system, without any base price.
+The secondary market of these notes is over web without any base price.
 No lower price than its nominal price is considered by the issuer (government) and the competitive prices offered by buyers on the basis of interaction of expected interest rate and inflation, will form the price.